This privacy notice covers the following topics:

 - HM Land Registry

-Further to the above, we may also be required to search, cross reference and exchange information with database providers and organisations to verify information and/or preventing and detecting crime.
-These databases and organisations can include, but are not limited to:
+Further to the above, we may also be required to search, cross reference and exchange information with database providers and organisations to verify information and/or prevent and detect crime.
+These databases and organisations can include, but are not limited to,:

 - Fraud prevention and financial crime databases

 - Law enforcement and regulatory agencies

 - Identity verification or tracing databases, such as Experian, Equifax or GB Group Connexus

 - Claims history databases, such as the CUE (Claims and Underwriting Exchange)